ItsmeLikhithRajV/Firewall-integrated-IDS/README.md

-IMAGES-FOR-SAME are in IMAGES folder
+IMAGES-FOR-SAME are provided in the before sections